Best Travel Backpacks 2024: Our top picks for carry-on, hiking and urban commutes

-Here are our top picks for 30-40L bags which will see you through long-weekends, work trips, city breaks and possibly longer stays if you can bear to leave behind the kitchen sink.
+Here are our top picks for 30-40L bags which will see you through long-weekends, work trips, city breaks and possibly longer stays if you can handle leaving behind the kitchen sink.

 by Fliss Freeborn |